pact-foundation/pact-ruby/documentation/verifying-pacts.md

 At some stage, you'll want to be able to run your specs one at a time while you implement each feature.
 At the bottom of the failed pact:verify output you will see the commands to rerun each failed interaction individually.
 A command to run just one interaction will look like this:

     $ rake pact:verify PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists"

+## Configuring RSpec

+Pact uses dynamically created RSpec specs to verify pacts.
+If you want to modify the behaviour of the underlying RSpec execution, you can:

+1. Set `task.rspec_opts` in your custom rake VerificationTask, the same way you would with a normal RSpec rake task declaration.
+1. Configure RSpec in the pact_helper using the normal `RSpec.configure` code.

+For future proofing though, try to use the provider state set_up/tear_down blocks where you can, because we may swap out RSpec for custom verification code in the future.

 ## Pact Helper location